-Nicaraguan opposition leader and former political prisoner, targeted by the government on false criminal charges, Félix Maradiaga, is presented with the 2023 Courage Award at the 15th Annual Geneva Summit for Human Rights and Democracy – see his remarks below.
+Nicaraguan opposition leader and former political prisoner, targeted by the government on false criminal charges, Félix Maradiaga, is presented with the 2023 Courage Award at the 15th Annual Geneva Summit for Human Rights and Democracy – see below for his remarks.

 I express my deepest gratitude to the Geneva Summit and its partner organizations.
 I am honoured to accept this invaluable opportunity, not this award in particular, but the opportunity to have this global platform to continue to advocate for the freedom of the country I love, Nicaragua.